Beyond Random Augmentations: Pretraining with Hard Views: Empirical Analysis of

 \subsubsection{Taking a Closer Look at the Intersection over Union}

 We also examined the IoU value over the course of training in Fig. \ref{fig:iou_analysis2} (left).
-An observable pattern is that the IoU value with \MethodAbbr{} (Fig. \ref{fig:iou_analysis2} (left) in blue) is smaller and varies more when compared against training without \MethodAbbr{} (green).
+An observable pattern is that the IoU value with \MethodAbbr{} (Fig. \ref{fig:iou_analysis2} (left) in green) is smaller and varies more when compared against training without \MethodAbbr{} (blue).
 We believe this is due to the sample-wise and stateful nature of the adversarial selection as \MethodAbbr{} chooses different IoU values between varying samples and model states.

 Lastly, we assessed the effect of the color augmentation on the pair selection.
 For this study, we sampled \emph{one} set of color augmentations (as opposed to one for each view) per iteration and applied it to all views.
 We apply sampled data augmentations to each view only after identifying the hardest pair.
 As we show in Fig. \ref{fig:iou_analysis2} (right), the fraction of selected pairs that are also the hardest pairs slightly increases in this case.
 One possible explanation for this is that it reflects the non-negligible role of color variation between views (as shown previously with the importance analysis), where \MethodAbbr{} is given less leverage to increase hardness through a static appearance and instead, depends more on leveraging the IoU.
 Another key observation is that \MethodAbbr{} often chooses view pairs that incorporate zooming in and out or an increased distance between the views (see last row of Fig. \ref{fig:example_views}).